The History of Rock Music: 1976-1989

 It is significant that members of the old Canterbury school residing in New York (notably Daevid Allen, Fred Frith, Chris Cutler) were drawn to the creative ferment of the new wave.

 The Henry Cow alumni were the most prolific, especially after the new wave rediscovered them.
-Gold Diggers (1983) by Lindsay Cooper (1), Man Or Monkey (1983) by Chris Cutler's Cassiber (1), Work Resumed On The Tower (1984) by News from Babel (1), featuring Cutler, Cooper, and Dagmar Krause, Gravity (1980) and Speechless (1981) by Fred Frith (2), and Slow Crimes (1982) by Tim Hodgkinson's Work (1) were among the most original releases of the time, experimenting with syncopated polyrhythms, guitar noise, found sounds and operatic vocals.
-During the 1980s Frith and Cutler would deal mainly with new jazz and avantgarde, but they all remained an inspiration for the new prog-rock generations.
+Gold Diggers (may 1983 - ?
+1983) by Lindsay Cooper (1), Man Or Monkey? (aug 1982 - ?
+1982) by Chris Cutler's Cassiber (1), Work Resumed On The Tower (oct/nov 1983 - jul 1984) by News from Babel (1), featuring Cutler, Cooper, and Dagmar Krause, and Slow Crimes (sep 1981/jan 1982 - ?
+1982) by Tim Hodgkinson's Work (1) were among the most original releases of the time, experimenting with syncopated polyrhythms, guitar noise, found sounds and operatic vocals.

 A number of USA bands, although originating from the "no wave" milieu, drew inspiration from these progressive-rock masters.